Leo3418/leo3418.github.io/collections/_posts/en/2021-07-18-find-leaf-packages.md

 But some details are yet to be fleshed out.
 A directed graph is only an [*abstract data type*][wikipedia-adt] (ADT), which defines the data structure only at a high and abstract level.
-It does not necessarily specify how a concrete implementation of the data type's should look like.
+It does not necessarily specify how a concrete implementation of the data type should look like.
 For instance, a *list* is an abstract data type, and resizable array and linked list are both concrete implementations of it.
 (In Java, these correspond to the `List` interface, the `ArrayList` class and the `LinkedList` class.)
 The property of